koenderks/rcityviews/README.md

 ### Other display options

-There are three other arguments of the `cityview()` function you can adjust to tailor the image to your liking.
+There are three other arguments to the `cityview()` function that you can use to tailor the image to your liking.
 First, the argument `halftone` allows you to add a dotted dither to the image (left).
-The halftone options `light` (white dots) and `dark` (black dots) can be used to adjust the color of the dots.
-Second, the argument `places` takes an integer and adds that amount of names of suburbs, quarters and neighbourhoods to the image (middle).
+Its possible options `light` (white dots) and `dark` (black dots) can be used to specify the color of the dots.
+Second, the argument `places` takes an integer and adds that amount of names of towns, villages, suburbs, quarters and neighbourhoods to the image (middle).
 Third, setting `ruler = TRUE` adds a distance measurer to the image (right).
-Naturally, one may also combine these three arguments.
+Naturally, you can also combine these settings.

 <p align="center">
   <img src='https://github.com/koenderks/rcityviews/raw/master/png/Amsterdam_halftone.png' width='250' height='250'>